 Our lobbyist Joel Hand will continue to represent ICPE in the 2019 budget session.
 We need your memberships and your support to continue his work.
 We welcome additional members and additional donations.
 We need your help and the help of your colleagues who support public education!
 Please pass the word!

 Some readers have asked about my background in Indiana public schools.
 Thanks for asking!
 Here is a brief bio:

 I am a lifelong Hoosier and began teaching in 1969.
 I served as a social studies teacher, curriculum developer, state research and evaluation consultant, state social studies consultant, district social studies supervisor, assistant principal, principal, educational association staff member, and adjunct university professor.
 I worked for Garrett-Keyser-Butler Schools, the Indiana University Social Studies Development Center, the Indiana Department of Education, the Indianapolis Public Schools, IUPUI, and the Indiana Urban Schools Association, from which I retired as Associate Director in 2009.
 I hold three degrees: B.A. in Ed., Ball State University, 1969; M.S. in Ed., Indiana University, 1972; and Ed.D., Indiana University, 1977, along with a Teacher’s Life License and a Superintendent’s License, 1998.
 In 2013 I was honored to receive a Distinguished Alumni Award from the IU School of Education, and in 2014 I was honored to be named to the Teacher Education Hall of Fame by the Association for Teacher Education – Indiana.
-In April, I was honored to receive the 2018 Friend of Education Award from the Indiana State Teachers Association.
+In April of 2018, I was honored to receive the 2018 Friend of Education Award from the Indiana State Teachers Association.